Things to Avoid Before Buying a Home

 Buying a home is one of the most exciting milestones in life, but it's also a financial process that requires careful planning.
 Many buyers don't realize that everyday decisions made before closing can directly impact their mortgage approval.

-If you're planning to buy a home soon, here are some important things to avoid before buying a home so your transaction stays on track and stress-free.
+If you're planning to buy a home in Maine or New Hampshire, here are some important things to avoid before buying a home so your transaction stays smooth, predictable and stress-free.

 1. Don't Make an Expensive Purchase